kevinburke/goose/README.md

 # goose

-This is a fork of bitbucket.org/liamstask/goose.
+This is a fork of bitbucket.org/liamstask/goose that attempts to implement several new features, and removes support for the Go migration mode.

 goose is a database migration tool.